kuzzleio/kuzzle-vuejs-typescript-boilerplate/README.md

   - an implementation of the authentication method integrated with Vuex,
   - an implementation of the "Offline mode", also integrated with Vuex,
   - a complete i18n setup based on vue-i18n,
-  - a complete CoreUI and Bootstrap-Vue installation (with Fontawesome 4),
+  - a complete Bootstrap-Vue installation (with Fontawesome 5),
   - an instance of the vue-izitoast plugin
   - a ready-to-go Cypress.io installation for e2e testing